Victoria Harbour Port of Call

 Xiao Long Bao (steamed pork dumplings)

 A shopper's paradise, Hong Kong is a great place for a spending spree.
 The Temple Street Night Market is famed for its diverse and eclectic array of merchandise and is a great place to find a bargain.
-The Stanley Market is also worth a visit where hundreds of tiny indoor and outdoor stalls tout goods from all over Mainland China and popular buys include porcelain goods, jade jewellery and traditional silk robes.
+The Stanley Market is also worth a visit where hundreds of tiny indoor and outdoor stalls tout goods from all over Mainland China.
+Popular buys include porcelain goods, jade jewellery and traditional silk robes.
 Shopping opportunities abound in the port too, with the Ocean Center and Harbour City shopping complexes, while the Tsim Sha Tsui area in Kowloon is also a wonderful place to shop.

 Jade jewellery and custom-tailored suits